 How to Plant Geraniums

 Indoor plants require lots of light to encourage flowering.
-They will tolerate moderate light conditions but may not bloom as profusely.
+Geraniums will tolerate moderate light conditions but may not bloom as profusely.
 The temperature should average 65-70 °F during the day.
 At night it shouldn’t drop below 55 °F.

 If you are planting outside, your chosen site should receive 6 to 8 hours of full sunlight.
 Geranium plants will grow In all USDA zones.
-In particularly warm areas they will appreciate a little shade from the hot afternoon sun.
+In particularly warm areas geraniums will appreciate a little shade from the hot afternoon sun.

 While you should wait until after the last frost before planting out, don’t wait too long.
 Exposing geranium plants to cool nighttime temperatures encourages flower buds to form.

 To plant, dig a hole large enough to comfortably hold the root ball.
-Position the plant in the hole and backroom with soik, being careful not to compact the soil.
+Position the plant in the hole and backroom with soil, being careful not to compact the soil.
 Mulch around the base of the plant, this will help the soil to retain moisture.
 Space plants 8 to 12 inches apart depending on the variety.